-Obesity epidemic threatens health of all social groups equallyNovember 12th, 2012 in Overweight and Obesity /
+Obesity epidemic threatens health of all social groups equallyNovember 12, 2012 in Medicine & Health / Overweight and Obesity

 It is often assumed that those on low incomes and with low levels of education are overly represented in the major increase in obesity of recent decades.